syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/diagram/swim-lane.md

 * The lanes `id` is used to define the name of the lane and its further used to find the lane at runtime and do any customization.

+* We can provide additional information to the lane by using the [`addInfo`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Diagrams.Shapes.html) property of the lane.

 The following code example illustrates how to define a swimlane with lane.

 {% if page.publishingplatform == "aspnet-core" %}